jsiek/abstract-binding-trees/README.md

 The proof of this property is also provided in the library, using the same infrastructure needed to prove `commute-subst`.

+## Renaming, a special case of substitution

+We refer to the special case of a substitution that maps variables to variables as a _renaming_.
+In some situations, it helps to prove lemmas about renaming on the way to proving the corresponding lemmas about substitutions.
+For example, in [`Lambda.agda`](./src/examples/Lambda.agda) we define a simple type system for the lambda calculus and prove type safety via the standard progress and preservation lemmas.
+For the preservation lemma, one must prove that substitution preserves typing.
+That proof goes through more smoothly if we first prove that renaming preserves typing.

+We use much of the same syntax for renamings: `id` is the identity renaming, `x • ρ` maps `0` to `x` and each number `n` greater than zero to `ρ (n - 1)`.
+To apply a renaming `ρ` to a variable `x`, the library defines the notation `⦉ ρ ⦊ x`.
+Similar to the `exts` function for substitutions, the library defines an `ext` function that transports a renaming across one binder, providing the following equations.

+    (ext-0)     ⦉ ext ρ ⦊ 0 ≡ 0
+    (ext-suc)   ⦉ ext ρ ⦊ (suc x) ≡ suc (⦉ ρ ⦊ x)

+To apply a renaming `ρ` to a term `M`, the library defines the `rename` function.
+This function is quite similar to the `⟪_⟫` function for substitutions, except that when it goes under a binder, it uses `ext` instead of `exts`.
+For example, here is the equation for renaming applied to a lambda abstraction.

+    rename ρ (ƛ N) ≡ ƛ (rename (ext ρ) N)

+The library provides a function for converting a renaming to a substitution, named `rename→subst`, and the following equation that relates the application of a renaming to the application of the corresponding substitution.

+    (rename-subst)    rename ρ M ≡ ⟪ rename→subst ρ ⟫ M

+For example, from this equation we have

+    rename (↑ 1) M ≡ ⟪ ↑ 1 ⟫ M

 ## Going Deeper